 - If --graphical is specified, the command uses a graphical tool to display the differences.
 (The default graphical diff tool is xxdiff, but you can alter the behaviour by following the instruction discussed in the sub-section on Examining Changes.)
-This switch can be used in combination with all other valid switch (including --branch) except --diff-cmd, --extensions, --trac and --wiki. - If --branch is specified, the command displays the differences between the target branch and its parent.
+This switch can be used in combination with all other valid switch (including --branch) except --diff-cmd, --extensions, --trac and --wiki. - The --summarise option is implemented in FCM as a wrapper to the Subversion --summarize option.
+It prints only a summary of the results. - If --branch is specified, the command displays the differences between the target branch and its parent.
 This should show you the differences which you would get if you tried to merge the changes in the branch into its parent.
 It performs the following actions: - If TARGET is specified, it must either be a URL or a path to a local working copy.
 Otherwise, the current working directory must be a working copy.
-The specified URL or that of the working copy must be a valid branch in a standard FCM project.

-- It determines the base of the branch relative to its parent.
-This is adjusted to account for any merges from the branch to its parent or vice-versa. - O It reports what path and revision it is comparing against. - O If --trac is specified, it launches Trac with your default web browser to display it.
-Note: if TARGET is a working copy, local changes in it will not be displayed by Trac. - O If --wiki is specified, it prints a Trac wiki syntax for the differences between the base and the specified branch. - Otherwise, it calls syn diff to report the differences between the base and the specified branch (or working copy).
+The specified URL or that of the working copy must be a valid branch in a standard FCM project. - It determines the base of the branch relative to its parent.
+This is adjusted to account for any merges from the branch to its parent or vice-versa. - It reports what path and revision it is comparing against. - If --trac is specified, it launches Trac with your default web browser to display it.
+Note: if TARGET is a working copy, local changes in it will not be displayed by Trac. - If --wiki is specified, it prints a Trac wiki syntax for the differences between the base and the specified branch. - Otherwise, it calls svn diff to report the differences between the base and the specified branch (or working copy).